Jabbah/OpenXR-Layer-OBSMirror/README.md

 ## Install the OBS plugin:
-Copy the files win-openxr.dll and win-openxr.pdb to your OBS plugins dir e.g. C:\Program Files\obs-studio\obs-plugins\64bit
+Copy the directories data and obs-plugins from the OBS_Plugin dir to your OBS install dir e.g. C:\Program Files\obs-studio\

 The plugin should appear in the OBS sources list: